Movies

 Don't Worry Darling follows a 50s housewife begins to suspect that the desert oasis that she and her husband call home may not be as idealistic as it appears

 I'm not going to talk specifically about all the well-documented drama around Don't Worry Darling in this review (if you just emerged from an underground bunker, here's a refresher).
-What I will say is I choose to believe spit on Chris Pine.
+What I will say is I choose to believe Harry Styles spit on .
 However, the intrigue around the movie's production and press tour do color my feelings about the movie.
 They don't directly affect them, however, it does supply an explanation.
 That's because I don't think Don't Worry Darling is a bad movie, as is often the case with projects with feuding creatives.
 There is a strong vision, and, at least half of the runtime, the movie delivers on that vision.
 But hearing that director was absent for part of the production explains why the vision was never completed.

 ADVERTISEMENT

 Don't Worry Darling isn't exactly a fresh story—it very much feels like an amalgamation of The Stepford Wives, The Village, and an episode of Black Mirror.
 Refreshingly, though, the movie knows that.
 Instead of wasting some of its running time trying to trick you into thinking things are normal for the sake of its own magic trick, immediately you know something is off in its world.
-While Alice () and Jack Chambers () seem like a young, happy couple living in an idyllic dessert company town in the 1950s, Wilde makes it clear with John Powell's sinister score and quick cuts to a mysterious black-and-white film of synchronized swimmers that things aren't as they seem.
+While Alice () and Jack Chambers (Harry Styles) seem like a young, happy couple living in an idyllic dessert company town in the 1950s, Wilde makes it clear with John Powell's sinister score and quick cuts to a mysterious black-and-white film of synchronized swimmers that things aren't as they seem.

 ADVERTISEMENT